Intrahepatic cholestasis of pregnancy

 How is ICP treated?

-If you have ICP, your provider may give you prescription medicine called ursodiol (brand names Actigall® and Urso®).
+Talk to your provider about treatment for ICP.
+Your provider may give you prescription medicine called ursodiol (brand names Actigall® and Urso®).
 A prescription is an order for medicine given by a health care provider.
 Ursodiol helps lower the amount of bile acids in your blood, relieves itchy skin and may help reduce your baby’s risk of having complications caused by ICP.
 Don't take any prescription medicine during pregnancy without talking to your provider first.

-Don’t take an antihistamine or use corticosteroid creams or lotions to help relieve itching.
+Don’t use medicines like antihistamines or corticosteroid creams or lotions to help relieve itching.
 You can buy these medicines over the counter without a prescription.
 Antihistamines are medicines that treat allergy symptoms, like skin rashes or itchy eyes.
 They often don’t work, and they may harm your baby during pregnancy.
 Corticosteroid creams and lotions don’t relieve itching caused by ICP, and they may harm your baby during pregnancy.
 Soaking in a bath with lukewarm water may help you feel better.
 Don't take any over-the-counter medicine during pregnancy without talking to your provider first.

 If you have ICP, your provider may monitor your baby with tests, like: